ICIQ/iciq.github.io/index.md

 ---
 layout: default
-title: David Ketcheson
+title: Science in the Sands
-subtitle: Saving the world, one numerical method at a time
+subtitle: Mathematics and computation from the shores of the Red Sea
 ---

 <div class="span12">